kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

     Name string `json:"name"`

     // status is one of "StorageUnreachable", "StorageDegraded",
-    // or "StorageUnknown".
-"StorageUnknown" is assigned when the
+    // "StorageUnknown", or "StorageHealthy".
+"StorageUnknown" is
-    // driver reports a StorageHealthErrorType this Kubernetes
+    // assigned when the driver reports a StorageHealthErrorType this
-    // version does not recognize, for observability purposes.
+    // Kubernetes version does not recognize, for observability
+    // purposes.
+"StorageHealthy" is assigned when the driver
+    // advertises storage-health capability and reports no adverse
+    // conditions.
     Status StorageHealthStatusType `json:"status"`

     // reason is a brief CamelCase machine-parseable reason.